Is a rhino a dinosaur?

 Dinosaurs are extinct reptiles that roamed the earth millions of years ago.
 Rhinos, on the other hand, are large mammals that live in Africa and Asia.

-Is a rhino a dinosaur
+Is a rhino a dinosaur?

 Rhinos are actually large, herbivorous mammals that are closely related to horses and tapirs.

 Dinosaurs, on the other hand, went extinct around 65 million years ago.
 While it may be easy to confuse the two animals based on their size and appearance, there are several key differences between rhinos and dinosaurs.

-As a result, it is clear that these two animals belong to different groups.
+As a result, it is clear that these creatures belong to different groups.